Evolution of coexisting long and short period stellar activity cycles: Discussion of individual stars

 \subsection{Stars with only a short cycle}

-We consider stars whose frequency ratio $\omega_{\rm cyc}/\Omega$ is close to those on the inactive branch.
-The $\bra{R'_{\rm HK}}$ values are mostly below the Vaughan--Preston gap.
+We consider stars whose frequency ratios $\omega_{\rm cyc}/\Omega$ are close to those on the inactive or short cycle branch.
+The $\bra{R'_{\rm HK}}$ values are mostly below the Vaughan--Preston gap and older than $3\Gyr$.
+Exceptions are HD~76151 ($1.6\Gyr$) and KIC~10644253 ($0.9\Gyr$), with ages for which there are many stars with longer cycles (\Sec{StarsWithTwoCyclePeriods}).
+For HD~76151, \cite{Egeland17} reported a $20.9\yr$ period, which is close to the computed value of $16.1\yr$, but for KIC~10644253, the observations are not long enough to confirm a longer period.
+In \Tab{DoubleCycles}, HD~76151 has been listed in parentheses.

-{\bf HD~201091} (=~61~Cyg~A, red p symbol) is an inactive K5V star with a $7.3\yr$ cycle period that agrees with the predicted value.
+{\bf HD~201091} (=~61~Cyg~A, red p symbol) is an inactive K5V star ($3.3\Gyr$) with a $7.3\yr$ cycle period that agrees with the computed value of $8\yr$.
 Its surface field geometry has been assessed using Zeeman Doppler Imaging and is found to be solar-like \citep{BSaikia16}.
-There is no evidence for a long-term cycle in the predicted $60\yr$ range.
+There is no evidence for a long-term cycle.

-{\bf HD~10476} (=~107~Psc, red c symbol) is a K1V star with a $9.6\yr$ cycle period -- in perfect agreement with the predicted value.
-We note in passing that in BST and \cite{SB99} the rotation period was given as $35.2\days$ (used here), but BV used $38.2\days$, which may have been a typo.
+{\bf HD~10476} (=~107~Psc, red c symbol) is a K1V star ($4.9\Gyr$) with a $9.6\yr$ cycle period -- in agreement with the computed $9.3\yr$ period.
+We note in passing that the rotation period used here is $35.2\days$, as given in BST and \cite{SB99}, but BV listed $38.2\days$, which may have been a typo.

-{\bf HD~81809} (red h symbol) is an inactive star with only one period, which is a bit shorter ($8.2\yr$) than the predicted one of $11.2\yr$. \cite{Bal+95} classified it as a solar-like G2V star with $B-V=0.64$, but suggested that the dominant component of this binary might be a K0V~dwarf, for which BST used $B-V=0.80$.
-In fact, with $B-V=0.64$, the value of $\tau$ would be too small and \Eq{RHK_relation} would predict a value of $\log\bra{R'_{\rm HK}}$ that is too small compared to the actual one.
-Alternatively, \cite{Egeland17} suggest that the dominant component might be a subgiant with $B-V=0.65$.
-The $R'_{\rm HK}$ value might therefore need to be recalibrated.
+{\bf HD~81809} (red h symbol) is an old ($6.6\Gyr$) and inactive star with only one period, which is a bit shorter ($8.2\yr$) than the computed one of $10.7\yr$. \cite{Bal+95} classified it as a solar-like G2V star with $B-V=0.64$, but suggested that the dominant component of this binary might be a K0V~dwarf, for which BST used $B-V=0.80$.
+In fact, with $B-V=0.64$, the value of $\tau$ would be too small and \Eq{RHK_relation} would result in a value of $\bra{R'_{\rm HK}}$ that is too small, compared to the actual one. \cite{Egeland17} also quotes $B-V=0.64$ for the dominant component.

-{\bf HD~128620} (=~$\alpha$~Cen~A, blue $k$ symbol) is a G2V star in the southern hemisphere and was therefore not included in the original sample of \cite{Bal+95}.
-It has one of the most extensive X-ray records \citep{Ayres14} as well as in the far ultraviolet \citep{Ayr15}.
-Its cycle period of $19.2\yr$ is twice as long as the predicted value of $9.3\yr$.
+{\bf HD~128620} (=~$\alpha$~Cen~A, blue $k$ symbol) is an old ($5.4\Gyr$) G2V star in the southern hemisphere, and was therefore not included in the original sample of \cite{Bal+95}.
+It has one of the most extensive records in the X-ray \citep{Ayres14} as well as in the far ultraviolet \citep{Ayr15} wavelengths.
+Its cycle period of $19.2\yr$ is slightly closer to the $34\yr$ period computed for the A~branch than the $6.5\yr$ value for the I~branch.
+As will be discussed in \Sec{Metallicity}, its estimated $\bra{R'_{\rm HK}}$ value of $-5.00$ is $0.2$ dex smaller than expected, based on its rotation period.
+Neither circular nor linear polarization has been detected, indicating the absence of a net longitudinal magnetic field stronger than $0.2\G$ \citep{Koc11}.
+It is fairly metal-rich, with [Fe/H]=0.23.